rickmansfield/LambdaCode/Web45/Unit2/U2W1/Module3/1Warmup/Objective1/README.md

 - A part or element of a larger whole.
 - A component is made of several parts: HTML, CSS, or JavaScript brought together for reuse in a website or application.
+- Reuseable
+- DRY
+- Can Stand Alone
+- Separation of duties (compartmentalize)

 ## Components - HTML